simon-isler/simon-isler/README.md

 ### 👨🏻‍💻 About Me

-- 💼 &nbsp; Working as a Software Developer in Switzerland.
+- 💼 &nbsp; Working as a Software Engineer in Switzerland.
 - 🔭 &nbsp; Exploring new technologies and developing software solutions.
-- 📚 &nbsp; Studying Computer Science at the University of Applied Sciences in Winterthur (ZHAW).